infinitekoushik/infinite-learnings/psychology/overview.md

 ---

-🧠 *I study psychology not for exams but to understand the battlefield of the mind.
+🧠 *I study psychology to understand the battlefield of the mind.
 To defend myself, connect deeper and stay sharp.*